 But don’t let that scare you off.
-India attracts millions of tourists each year, and it’s no wonder.
 The country offers a vibrant culture so rich in history, with some of the most magnificent and exotic structures in the world – and it doesn’t stop there.
-India boasts a wealth of natural beauty and varying landscapes, from the snow-capped peaks of the Himalayas, to the lush-green, tropical forests of the Andaman Islands, Assam region and Western Ghats.
+India boasts a wealth of natural beauty and varying landscapes, from the snow-capped peaks of the Himalayas, to the shimmering waters of coastal retreats.

-If you’re more of a spiritual seeker or embarking on a soul-searching journey, look no further than India, the birthplace of Yoga.
-If you love something, go to the source, specifically Rishikesh.
-Rishikesh is the spiritual hotspot, nestled in the foothills of the Himalayas and is known as the “Yoga Capital of the World”.
+If you’re more of a spiritual seeker or embarking on a soul-searching journey, look no further than India.
+The town of Rishikesh is the spiritual hotspot, nestled in the foothills of the Himalayas and is known as the “Yoga Capital of the World”.
 Here you can find some of the most amazing yoga retreats in the world, devoted to helping you nourish your mind, body and soul.

 Before you go to India